One Week in Bavaria Itinerary—An Ultimate Guide for Exploring Historical Towns and Bavarian Alps

 Photo of Berchtesgaden salt mines

 Another stop, Berchtesgaden’s salt mines.
 Interesting fact, they're still active!
 They’ve been used without interruption since 1517.
 To explore the impressive and salty underground, you can take guided tours in the mines (about 1 hour long).
-You will see there a salt cathedral, various salt rooms and caves, a salt lake and miner's slides.
+You will see there a salt cathedral, various salt rooms and caves, a salt lake, and miners' slides.
 Yeah, you heard right, there are two slides.
-They are no Space Mountain rides, but still, a little salty Disneyland.
+There are no Space Mountain rides, but still, a little salty Disneyland.

-Get the tickets online before you go to avoid lines, that can take a while there.
+Get the tickets online before you go to avoid lines, which can take a while.

 Tip: If you like your salt mines with a view, check out Salzwelten Hallstatt in Austria.
 I put them on day 4 of my Austria itinerary... come to think of it, you could potentially connect that itinerary with this week in Bavaria if you have more time!